pxflux/px-web/README.md

 ```

 ## Iteration:
-**It's a property of an Artwork**
+**Iterations are properties of an Artwork.**
-Based on Iteration Report by Guggenheim Conservation Department
+Based on Iteration Report by Guggenheim Conservation Department:
 https://www.guggenheim.org/wp-content/uploads/2015/11/guggenheim-conservation-iteration-report-2012.pdf

 ```javascript